HSaleem352/credit-risk-classification/report-template.md

 ## Results

-* Machine Learning Model 1:
 * The Logistic Regression model fitted with the Imbalanced DataSet predicted healthy loans 100% of the time and predicted non-healthy loans 85% of the time.

 ## Summary